-The provision for claims and related costs is based upon the change from the period in the reserve for claims and related costs.
-The provision liability is the actuarially determined discounted cost of possible claims and related costs as at the end of the fiscal period.
+The provision for claims and related costs is based upon the change in the year in the reserve for claims and related costs.
+The provision liability is the actuarially determined discounted cost of possible claims and related costs as at the end of the fiscal year.